TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Let your friends help you discover the best news, features and videos on TheDC.
 Publish what you read and maintain full control.

-Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  Motley Fool unveils top 10 most wasteful government-funded programs Calif. official whose agency under-reported unemployment stats was Obama campaign donor Biden livens up woman’s cancer survival story with his “inappropriate laughter” shtick
+Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  CBS News affiliate calls 2012 presidential race for Barack Obama weeks ahead of election **NOT WRIGHT** Report: Islamist radicals find warm welcome in Obama White House

 *   Social: Active
     *   Active